WalterNadalin/QuantumBatteries/README.md

 # Quantum Batteries
 This is an educational project.
 A brief description follows.
+More info on the results in `presentation.ipynb`.

 ## Introduction
 A Quantum Battery (QB) can be defined as a $d$-dimensional quantum systems with non-degenerate energy levels from which work can be reversibly extracted – and on which energy can be reversibly deposited – by means of cyclic unitary operations [[1]](#QB).